 - Christmas: at this time of year dealerships are busy trying to take advantage of the ‘spending frenzy’, and are usually trying to clear out any left over stock.
 It’s more difficult for dealers to sell cars with the previous years build plate, so you’ll usually be able to negotiate a great deal on a new car.

 - March: this is the time of year dealers become a little desperate trying to get rid of any of last years stock.
 This is the perfect time to grab a great deal, as well as get a few extras like free servicing thrown in.

-- At the end of the month: most dealerships calculate their sale results at the end of the month, and therefore will be more willing to give you a great deal at this time to bring up their monthly sales average.5
+- At the end of the month: many dealerships calculate their sale results at the end of the month, so they may be more willing to give you a better deal at this time to bring up their monthly sales average.

 And don’t forget about the weekend!
 General Manager at one of Australia’s biggest Toyota dealerships, Tim Barret, says

 “There’s a lot more activity in the dealership on Saturdays and Sundays.
-The salespeople are pumped up, and dealers always want to record a good weekend result”6
+The salespeople are pumped up, and dealers always want to record a good weekend result”

 Don’t skip the test drive